How to Remove and Store Your Evicted Tenant's Belongings

 You have won your case in court and have the eviction notice in your hand.
 Finally, you think, you have finished spending time, money, and emotions on the eviction process.
 At this point, you probably don't care what happens to the tenant's belongings.
 You just want it out of your place.
 Unfortunately, this is the beginning of the next phase of your eviction - removing and disposing of the tenant's belongings from your property.

-Before you start the eviction process, you should research and plan the process from the beginning to the end.
+Before you start the eviction process, you should research and plan your game plan from the beginning to the end.
 Each phase of a residential eviction carries with it an action, a time period, obligations of law, and money.
 If you have won your case, the court will mail the eviction of judgment to you.
 By that time, you should already know the laws in your state regarding the removal and storage of an evicted tenant's belongings.
 This is your responsibility and obligation as the property owner.

 This article contains some guidelines and actions a property owner with tenants should take as due diligence for his property.
 These guidelines should not overrule required legal action in your state regarding the removal of tenant belongings.
 Most states, such as Massachusetts, do not allow you to rent a U-Haul truck and remove your tenant's belongings on your own.
 This is the job of the constable or sheriff you must hire and pay to do the moving of furniture.
 Do not even change the locks to the apartment, until the constable has completed the eviction, and posted the legal notice on the apartment door.